SUSE/doc-modular/templates/README.md

 ## Naming and directory conventions

 When creating new articles and topics, please stick to the following conventions.
+We keep separate directories for each topic type, for common files and articles.

 Assembly/article files:
 ```